14 Must-Try San Diego Wineries (Who Needs Napa?!)

 Located two blocks from the beach, this Carlsbad urban winery was the first coastal urban winery in San Diego County.

-Focusing on unique single varietal red wines and blends, all of their red wines are made on-site at their Carlsbad facility.
+Focusing on unique single-varietal red wines and blends, all their red wines are made on-site at their Carlsbad facility.
 Their grapes are sourced from various locations throughout California and in Valle De Guadalupe in Baja, Mexico.

-Recognized as San Diego’s “Best Winery” by the San Diego A-list in 2016, Witch Creek produces 24-26 different wines each year, averaging just 100 to 125 cases of each.
+Recognized as San Diego’s “Best Winery” by the San Diego A-list in 2016, Witch Creek produces 24 to 26 different wines each year, averaging just 100 to 125 cases of each.

 Orfila Vineyards & Winery

-This 70-acre estate, which is owned by an Argentine ambassador, has been the largest producer of San Diego wines since 1994.
-The wines are made using Rhone, Italian, Burgundy, and Bordeaux varietals from the estate and from specially selected vineyards in Sonoma, San Luis Obispo, and Santa Barbara counties.
+This 70-acre estate, owned by an Argentine ambassador, has been the largest producer of San Diego wines since 1994.
+The wines are made using Rhone, Italian, Burgundy, and Bordeaux varietals from the estate and specially selected vineyards in Sonoma, San Luis Obispo, and Santa Barbara counties.

 Koi Zen Cellars